 Paramyxoviridae: Hendra virus,

-Picronaviridae: Enterovirus D68
+Picornaviridae: Enterovirus D68

-Togaviridae: Venezuelian equine encephalitis virus.
+Togaviridae: Venezuelan equine encephalitis virus.

-Proposals are expected address one or several prototype virusesIn order to enable the portfolio approach, proposals need to specify virus(es) targeted.
+Proposals are expected address one or several prototype viruses.
+In order to enable the portfolio approach, proposals need to specify virus(es) targeted.

-Proposals are expected to conduct advanced preclinical studies of vaccine candidates, prepare Good Manufacturing Practice (GMP)[1] quality test batches and carry out first in human clinical safety studies.

 Proposals should thus aim to diversify and accelerate the global prophylactic and therapeutic research and development portfolio for emerging and re-emerging viral infections, and to strengthen the leading role of the EU in prophylactic and therapeutic research and development.

 Proposals should address all the following research areas:

 If necessary, finalisation of the in vitro characterisation of existing vaccine candidates with regard to target specificity, epitope recognised, and their ability to impair or inactivate viral functions.